Design Tips

 ... the conceptual integrity is the most important consideration in system design.
 It is better for a system to omit certain anomalous features and improvements, but to reflect one set of design ideas, than to have one that contains many good but independent and uncoordinated ideas.

-A student team is a team of peers, which usually does not have a designated architect to dictate a design for others to follow.
+A student team is a team of peers that usually does not have a designated architect to dictate a design for others to follow.
 Everyone may want to have their say in the design.
-However, after discussing all alternative designs proposed, you should still choose one of them to follow, rather than devise a design that combines everyone's designs (sometimes combining ideas into one design has merits, but do not do it just for the sake of achieving a compromise between competing ideas).
+However, after discussing all alternative designs proposed you should still choose one of them to follow, rather than devise a design that combines everyone's designs (sometimes combining ideas into one design has merits, but do not do it just for the sake of achieving a compromise between competing ideas).
 If in doubt, get your supervisor's opinion as well.

 Standardize solutions

 Similar problems should be solved in a similar fashion.
 Sometimes it pays to solve even slightly different (yet largely similar) problems in exactly the same way.
 It makes programs easier to understand.
-Read in a different way, do not go out of your way to customize a solution to fit a problem precisely; It may be better to preserve the similarity of the solution instead.
+In other words, do not go out of your way to customize a solution to fit a problem precisely; It may be better to preserve the similarity of the solution instead.

 Use patterns